-Unexpectedly clean, given how long he’s been dead.
+It looked unexpectedly clean, given how long he’s been dead.
 I wondered if Agnes came through here now and again with a duster or something.
 I fiddled for a while with the various intriguing prototypes sitting on shelves above the desk.
-No telling what they were originally meant to do, most were in some state of partial assembly.
+There was no telling what they were originally meant to do, as most were in some state of partial assembly.

 What really captivated me however was the motion picture projector, set up opposite a matte white projection screen hanging from the wall.
 I’ve seen a film or two in the theater or on public kinetoscopes, but never known anybody who owned a portable home projector before.

-I suppose it makes sense Grandpa would’ve had the latest and greatest, long before anyone else.
-For all I knew, he may have built this thing himself!
+I suppose it makes sense Grandpa would’ve had the latest and greatest gadgetry, long before anyone else.
+Though for all I knew, he may have built this thing himself!
 I dug a film container out from beneath a pile of books and papers, cracked it open, then went to work threading the film into the sophisticated contraption.

 I recalled a journal entry about my father, in which Grandpa lamented that after “all the trouble” he’d gone through to secure a wife with whom to produce an heir to carry on his work, “the blasted boy simply hasn’t got the brains for it.”

 That won’t do.
-I’ll prepare someplace for the lad to stay within my orphanage.
-Perhaps he’ll prove more suited to its continuation than his father.”
+I provided lavishly for my wife upon our divorce, I provided for my son and his wife to live comfortably despite his disappointing performance.
+So of course, I will prepare someplace for the lad to stay within my orphanage.
+Perhaps he’ll prove more suited to its continuation than his father?”

 Not an ounce of feeling.
 It read like a grocery list, or an opera schedule.
 Here and there I’ve known boys of a similar mindset, but none so far gone as this colorless, single minded old man.
 At last the projector cast a discernible image on the screen.

 In fuzzy monochrome, there appeared children seated in a circle within some sort of clinical environment.
-At first I took it for a waiting room as it was lined with comfortable chairs, but the film in some places cut away to a view within a room that must have been just behind a one way mirror, with grim looking researchers jotting down notes as they spectated.
+At first I took it for a waiting room as it was lined with comfortable chairs.
+Only, the film in some places cut away to a view within a room that must have been just behind a one way mirror, with grim looking researchers jotting down notes as they spectated.

-The woman then left a delectable looking pastry and glass of milk sitting in the center of the circle of seated children, and left the room.
-I smiled, expecting one or all of them to gobble it down the moment she left.
+The woman then left a delectable pastry and glass of milk sitting in the center of the circle of seated children, and left the room.
+I smiled, expecting one or all of them to gobble it down the moment she left, the way that any child might be expected to in that situation.
 Instead, while a few cautiously began to reach for it, in every case the other children motioned to prevent it.
-At the end of five minutes the woman re-entered to find the pastry as she left it.
+At the end of the five minutes, that same woman re-entered to find the pastry uneaten.

-The short film came to a end, flipping through some blank cells of film with various strings of letters identifying the contents, then blank emptiness.
+The short film then suddenly came to an end, flipping through some blank cells of film with various strings of letters identifying the contents.
+A stretch of blank emptiness after that.
 Just light from the projector’s bulb cast onto the screen, no more to see.

 Being that it was a silent film, they might’ve at least included some captions to help viewers understand what was going on.
 It made no more sense than most of the other things I’d witnessed so far in my explorations, each discovery only further compounding my bewilderment.